The prescribed mean curvature equation in weakly regular domains: Characterization of extremality

 In \cite{Giusti1976} Giusti showed that, assuming $C^{2}$ regularity of $\de\Omega$ and \eqref{eq:necessarycondition}, the extremality condition \eqref{eq:ext} is equivalent to a series of facts, and in particular to the uniqueness of the solution of \eqref{PMC} up to vertical translations.

-Here we obtain essentially the same result under the much weaker pair of assumptions \eqref{eq:key} and \eqref{eq:weakmildreg}.
+Here we obtain essentially the same result only assuming that $\Omega$ is weakly regular.
 Before stating our main result, we present a list of properties using the same labels as those appearing in \cite{Giusti1978}.

 \begin{itemize} \item[{\bf (E)}] \textit{(Extremality)} The pair $(\Omega,H)$ satisfies \eqref{eq:ext}, i.e., $\left|\int_{\Omega}H\, dx\right| = P(\Omega)$. \item[{\bf (U)}] \textit{(Uniqueness)} The solution of \eqref{PMC} is unique up to vertical translations. \item[{\bf (M)}] \textit{(Maximality)} $\Omega$ is maximal, i.e. no solution of \eqref{PMC} can exist in any domain strictly containing $\Omega$. \item[{\bf (V)}] \textit{(weak Verticality)} There exists a solution $u$ of \eqref{PMC} which is weakly vertical at $\partial \Omega$, i.e.